Hamstring Injury Prevention

 Hamstring injuries, whether they be muscle tears or strains, are some of the most common to occur in sport, being especially prominent in football and rugby as well as many track and field disciplines, especially sprinting.
-Being able to prevent these injuries can mean players remain fit to play and even more importantly for a football or rugby club, games and premierships can be won, time lost to injury can mean money lost.
-Flywheel training provides an effective tool which covers the many facets of preventing hamstring injuries
+Being able to prevent these injuries can mean players remain fit to play and even more importantly for a football or rugby club, games, and premierships can be won, time lost to an injury can mean money lost.
+Flywheel training provides an effective tool that covers the many facets of preventing hamstring injuries.

 The prevention of hamstring injuries is a multi-factorial challenge.
 Firstly, it’s important to understand why they occur.
-Factors such as fatigue, lumbo-pelvic stability, previous injury history, flexibility and posture as well as environmental factors such as playing surface can all play a part.
-However the greatest risk factors include a lack of eccentric strength and shortened muscle fascicle length, both of which can be helped by eccentric training on the kBox.
+Factors such as fatigue, lumbopelvic stability, previous injury history, flexibility, and posture as well as environmental factors such as playing surface can all play a part.
+However, the greatest risk factors include a lack of eccentric strength and shortened muscle fascicle length, both of which can be helped by eccentric training on the kBox and kPulley.

-Emphasis for football players must also be placed on explosive power to provide strength during movements such as kicking and sprinting.
-Performing squats and lateral squats on the kBox are an effective way of targeting the muscles that are required for sprinting, kicking and cutting.
-Any strengthening program should be accompanied with an appropriate stretching routine.
+The emphasis for football players must also be placed on explosive power to provide strength during movements such as kicking and sprinting.
+Performing squats and lateral squats on the kBox are an effective way of targeting the muscles that are required for sprinting, kicking, and cutting.
+Any strengthening program should be accompanied by an appropriate stretching routine.

 How does flywheel training fit into this?

-By using a flywheel device such as the kBox, players are able to perform exercises to improve the explosive strength required for sprinting as well as eccentric loading that can strengthen the hamstrings while lengthening muscle fascicle length, preventing injuries resulting from muscle shortening.
+By using flywheel devices such as the kBox and the kPulley, players are able to perform exercises to improve the explosive strength required for sprinting as well as eccentric loading that can strengthen the hamstrings while lengthening muscle fascicle length, preventing injuries resulting from muscle shortening.

 The very same device delivers a platform to perform glute strengthening, providing pelvic stability.
 All done in a low impact, efficient manner, avoiding overuse injuries from repetitive strain and limiting the workload required by players, supplementing their training routine perfectly.

-Unfortunately some hamstring injuries are unavoidable but the goal of rehabilitation is to regain strength and function in order to prevent recurring injuries.
+Unfortunately, some hamstring injuries are unavoidable but the goal of rehabilitation is to regain strength and function in order to prevent recurring injuries.
 Flywheel training is incredibly popular with physiotherapists working in sports rehabilitation as it offers a low impact and controllable method of delivering strength training.
-With the kBox, the amount of resistance and speed of movement can be predetermined to allow a gradual progression of loading of the muscle as the athlete builds their strength and range of movement.
-Eccentric training, a method that the kBox is known for championing, is an important element of muscle rehabilitation, as it determines control, landing technique and change of direction ability.
+With the kBox and kPulley, the amount of resistance and speed of movement can be predetermined to allow a gradual progression of loading of the muscle as the athlete builds their strength and range of movement.
+Eccentric training, a method that the kBox and kPulley are known for championing, is an important element of muscle rehabilitation, as it determines control, landing technique and change of direction ability.